can3p/can3p.github.io/_posts/2015-01-26-learning-howto.md

 I decided to write down my own thoughts and conclusions from the course "Learning how to learn" as a final project.
 My own part will represent some ideas that I have and that provide more context to the course on my opinion.
-Also I will try to end up with somewhat working and consistant plan for learning something new.

 First of all, the motivation part.
 Why do we learn?
 What do we learn?
 This term has a very broad definition and it's very easy to end up